Fondren Library is accepting applications for the Spring 2022 semester.

 Cataloging: Student job includes light data entry, mostly plugging in numbers and typing book titles, stamping and marking of microforms and books, tattletaping of books, filing and pulling of looseleaf pages, and the occasional photocopying.
 Hours: Monday-Friday, daytime job, 5-10 hours a week

-Digital Media Center (DMC): Student workers assist patrons, check equipment in and out, work on faculty projects, develop guides, collect payment for printouts, and help on digital media projects.
+Digital Media Commons (DMC): Student workers assist patrons, check equipment in and out, work on faculty projects, develop guides, collect payment for printouts, and help on digital media projects.

 Digital Scholarship Services (DSS): Student workers will assist with digitizing materials and other activities to convert documents to electronic form.
 Must be attentive to detail.